 Endress (2011a) suggested that a key innovation around here might be incompletely tenuinucellate ovules.

-Chemistry, Morphology, etc. Endress and Matthews (2006a) suggest that an inner integument that is thicker than the outer is common in the COM clade, although this appears not to be the case for Celastrales; this character is not optimised to this part of the tree - but see within each order.
+Chemistry, Morphology, etc. Endress and Matthews (2006a) suggest that an inner integument that is thicker than the outer is common in the COM clade, although this appears not to be the case for Celastrales; this character is not optimised to this part of the tree here, but see within each order.
 Endress and Matthews (2006a) also note that members of the COM clade commonly have a relatively thin nucellus and arillate seeds.
 A number of Malpighiales, including Linaceae, have a fibrous exotegmen similar to that of Oxalidales.
-In Celastrales, see the similar exotegmen of Lepidobotryaceae, but not Celastraceae, given the recent departure of Perrottetia to Huerteales and Bhesa - to Malpighiales (Zhang & Simmons 2006).
+In Celastrales, a similar exotegmen is found in Lepidobotryaceae, but not Celastraceae, given the departure of Perrottetia to Huerteales and Bhesa to Malpighiales (Zhang & Simmons 2006).

 Phylogeny.
-This clade of three orders is often retrieved (e.g. P. Soltis et al. 1999: weak support), Zhang and Simmons (2006), Zhu et al. (2007: mitochondrial matR gene, but appreciable support only when chloroplast genes added), Qiu et al. (2010), etc. Oxalidales (it is probably best to include Huaceae there) have been found to be sister to the other two orders in some analyses (e.g. Zhu et al. 2007, but support very weak), but here support weakened when chloroplast genes were added (see also Soltis et al. 2007a).
+This clade of three orders is often retrieved (e.g. P. Soltis et al. 1999: weak support), Zhang and Simmons (2006), Zhu et al. (2007: mitochondrial matR gene, but appreciable support only when chloroplast genes added), Hengcheng Wang et al. (2009), Qiu et al. (2010), etc. However, Oxalidales (it is probably best to include Huaceae there) have been found to be sister to the other two orders in some analyses (e.g. Zhu et al. 2007, but support very weak); support weakened when chloroplast genes were added (see also Soltis et al. 2007a; Bell et al. 2010).
 Relationships are unclear in Moore et al. (2011).

 Similarity in seed coat anatomy had suggested relationships between families now placed in Malpighiales and Oxalidales (and also Zygophyllales) to authors like Corner (1976), Dahlgren (1991) and Boesewinkel (1994).